OctoPerf/helm-charts/README.md

-# OctoPerf Enterprise-Edition Kubernetes Helm Chart
+# OctoPerf Kubernetes Helm Charts

 This functionality is in beta status and may be changed or removed completely in a future release.
 OctoPerf will take a best effort approach to fix any issues, but beta features are not subject to the support SLA of official GA features.